Terradue/doc-ellip/source/solutions/workflows/quick-start/basic.rst

   Since the Hadoop Sandbox mode that is used here runs on a Virtual Machine offering two Cores, and the node 'my_node' has to process only two inputs, the input1 and input2 lines have been processed in parallel, by two simultaneous tasks (each task processing a single entry of the input file).
   From there, Hadoop deployments in Cluster mode will handle the scaling up of your application to a larger amount of data input and processing nodes.

+The job did not actually produce anything useful, but two lines of logging.
+We explain how you can access the logs via a web browser in the :doc:`next exercise <debug>`.

 Recap
 =====